rcmdnk/multi_clipboard/README.md

 :white_check_mark: current version requires [sentaku](https://github.com/rcmdnk/sentaku).

+If you use Homebrew or Curl to insatll, sentaku will be installed automatically, too.

 Please install sentaku or use
 [standalone version](https://github.com/rcmdnk/multi_clipboard/tree/standalone)
 (standalone version could be obsolete).

-If you use Homebrew to insatll, sentaku will be installed automatically, too.

 ## curl